 I have a little secret.
 I’ve been holding out on you.
-See, I’ve been making these Hasselback Scalloped Potatoes for months now and never posted them.
+See, I’ve been making these Hasselback au Gratin Potatoes for months now and never posted them.
 They’re amazing, they’re gorgeous and they’re amazing.
 Oh, I said that already.
 Well, I can’t say it enough.
 As a matter of fact, every time I come across this post and see these pics, bad as they are, my mouth starts to water!
 These are a must make in my book.

-So to go on the blog, I need a photo and every time I’ve made these we’ve just gobbled them all up before I could even get a picture.
+So to go on the site, here, I need a photo, and every time I’ve made these we’ve just gobbled them all up before I could even get a picture.
 They’re that good.
-Even these photos were rushed as I ran off with the potatoes to cries of, “Hey, where are you going with that?!!” from the folks who were gathering at the dinner table!
+Even these photos were rushed as I ran off with the potatoes for their photo to cries of, “Hey, where are you going with that?!!” from the folks who were gathering at the dinner table!

 Hasselback au Gratin potatoes are make little noises when you eat good.
 They’re take a second and third helping even if you’re already stuffed good.
 And they’re sitting around the table talking as you finish dinner and picking little crunchy bits from the nearly empty casserole even as you say, “I have to stop!” good.

-They’re Hasselback because they’re stacked sideways & sticking out of the pan on top and the ridges are supposedly reminiscent of the ridges on the back of Hasselback Hog.
-What baking these potatoes vertically like this does is gives you a casserole of au gratin potatoes with a maximized cheesy top part while the bottom of the potatoes in the casserole are infused in a creamy, dreamy garlicky deliciousness.
+They’re “Hasselback” because the potatoes are stacked sideways & sticking out of the pan; the ridges are supposedly reminiscent of the ridges on the back of Hasselback Hog.
+What baking these potatoes vertically does for you is it gives you a casserole of au gratin potatoes with a maximized cheesy top part while the bottom of the potatoes in the casserole are infused in a creamy, dreamy garlicky deliciousness.
 Best of both worlds!

 Hasselback au Gratin Potatoes